PatrickMarinich/Mario-Kart-Stats-Project/README.md

 * Using Python to send Emails via Gmail
 * Working with The Google Sheets API

-**Goal:** This scripts goal is to take user inputted *Mario Kart Wii* races and other stats and save them to a database to be used for calculations and analysis when user requested.
+**Goal:** This scripts goal is to take user inputted *Mario Kart Wii* races and other stats and save them to a "database" to be used for calculations and analysis when user requested.

 **Current Functionalities**
 *   Take in a user inputted race, with the track, players, and scores, and adds them to the database of all scores